andres-fr/skerch/README.md

 # Developers

 Contributions are most welcome under this repo's [LICENSE](LICENSE).
-Feel free to open an [issue](https://github.com/andres-fr/skerch/issues) with bug reports, features requests, etc.
+Feel free to open an [issue](https://github.com/andres-fr/skerch/issues) with bug reports, feature requests, etc.

 The documentation contains a [For Developers](https://skerch.readthedocs.io/en/latest/for_developers.html) section with useful guidelines to interact with this repo.